quicwg/base-drafts/draft-ietf-quic-transport.md

 The Retire Prior To field applies to connection IDs established during connection setup and the preferred_address transport parameter; see
 {{retire-cid}}.
-The Retire Prior To field MUST be less than or equal to the Sequence Number field.
-Receiving a value greater than the value in the Sequence Number field MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+The value in the Retire Prior To field MUST be less than or equal to the value in the Sequence Number field.
+Receiving a value in the Retire Prior To field that is greater than that in the Sequence Number field MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

 Once a sender indicates a Retire Prior To value, smaller values sent in